rangeengine/Range-Engine-Docs/source/manual/datablocks/object.rst

    Supported object types in Add menu.

-UPBGE supports several object types from Blender, as listed below.
-The unsupported object types (like Curve, Metaball, Lattice, etc) can be present at Blender scene, but will be removed automatically at game start, so they should not be taken in account in game development process.
+RanGE supports several object types from Blender, as listed below.
+The unsupported object types (like Curve, Lattice, etc) can be present at Blender scene, but will be removed automatically at game start, so they should not be taken in account in game development process.